JoshuaMichaelHall-Tech/project-security-automation/README.md

-# Security Automation Suite for Financial Services (IN DEVELOPMENT)
+# Security Automation Suite for Financial Services

-# IN DEVELOPMENT
+## 🚧 PROJECT STATUS: IN DEVELOPMENT

+**Note**: This is an AI-generated project template created as part of my DevOps learning journey.
+Active development will begin as I progress through my security certifications and compliance automation training.

 A comprehensive security and compliance automation platform designed specifically for financial services organizations.
 This project provides automated security controls, compliance validation, and evidence collection for regulatory requirements including SOX, PCI-DSS, GDPR, and FINRA.